Comparison is Key

 November 2, 2025

-If you want to know how people feel about a set of things (foods brands, crimes, etc.), don't ask them to rate each on a fixed scale.
+If you want to know how people feel about a set of things (foods, brands, crimes, etc.), don’t ask them to rate each on a fixed scale.
 Instead, have them choose between pairs, over and over.

 This idea was first published and mathematically supported almost a century ago (Thurstone, 1927), and it remains a strong method for turning highly subjective fields into frameworks for more objective scoring.

-Even with good rubrics, in high-stakes settings, examining bodies ensure reliability by having two or more different people grade each submission, and this is where comparison starts to show clear benefits.
-A study by Ofqual (Holmes, Black & Morin, 2020) compared the accuracy of groups of examiners grading AS History, against the judgement of principal examiners, across 3 organizations responsible for administering the UK’s A-levels.
-They found that when using traditional methods, taking the grade of any single examiner achieved a Spearman’s Rho of 0.47, compared to taking the average of any two examiners (0.54), or the average of any three (0.57) or up to eight (0.62), clearly proving that more opinions reach higher accuracy.
-But when the teams were instructed to make pair-wise judgements, each examiner was given a random set of pairs, and the results were combined to exceed a Spearman's Rho of 0.65 with the equivalent of two examiners, 0.80 with the equivalent of eight, and 0.85 with the equivalent of twelve.
-So among groups of humans, synthesizing comparisons is more accurate than direct gradings.
+Even with good rubrics, high-stakes examining bodies ensure reliability by having multiple people grade each submission – and this is where comparison pulls ahead.
+Ofqual (Holmes, Black & Morin, 2020) compared examiner accuracy on AS History against the judgement of principal examiners, across 3 organizations administering the UK’s A-levels.
+With traditional marking, a single examiner achieved a Spearman’s Rho of 0.47; averaging two examiners raised it to 0.54, three to 0.57, and eight to 0.62 – more opinions, higher accuracy.
+But when the same teams made pair-wise judgements on random pairs, the combined results exceeded a Spearman’s Rho of 0.65 with the equivalent of two examiners, 0.80 with eight, and 0.85 with twelve.
+Among groups of humans, synthesizing comparisons is consistently more accurate than direct grading.

 The Ofqual study involved 60 essays for each organization.
 If an examiner directly generates grades for each essay, the result is 60 datapoints.
 If eight people all grade the same 60 essays, the result is 480 datapoints, which you can average together for higher reliability.
 But if you were to compare each essay to every other essay in the set (comparing each essay to 59 others), the result would be 1,770 unique comparisons, which you could use to generate the most accurate rank ordering with math.
 The twelve examiners in the Ofqual study only performed 60 random comparisons each, totaling 720 – less than half of the possible combinations – and this still yielded significantly higher accuracy.